St. Simons, Georgia: Sports and activities

 The climate on St. Simons Island is conducive to various outdoor sports and activities year-round.
 Golfing is one of the most popular, with seven golf courses on the island.
 Public tennis courts are located at Epworth Park and Mallery Park, each with lines marked for pickleball, a fast-growing paddle sport.
 Several island resorts also offer tennis facilities.

 Eight public parks are on the island, with picnic tables, sports fields, and playgrounds.
 Demere Park features a skate park, and Gascoigne Park offers a disc golf course and a waterfront picnic area.
 The Neptune Park Fun Zone, on the south end of the island, near the Pier Village, includes a public swimming pool, miniature golf, two playgrounds, picnic tables, and restrooms.
 The adjacent St. Simons Casino Building hosts weddings, parties, meetings, and is home to the St. Simons Library.

 Beach access points are along the island's Atlantic shoreline, but the most popular are Coast Guard Beach and Massengale Park.
 Both have restrooms and ADA-accessible beach access.
 Massengale Park also includes picnic tables and a playground.

 Hikers, walkers, and bikers can enjoy the St. Simons Island-wide Trail System that stretches from the Village area to East Beach and Hampton Point at the north end.
 Other options include the Alice Richards Botanical Trail in Frederica Park, the John Gilbert Nature Trail just off Frederica Road, the Southeast Georgia Health System Fitness Trail near Gascoigne Bluff, and Cannon's Point Preserve (appropriate clothing and provisions for a wilderness area are recommended).
 Additional outdoor activities include kayaking, paddleboarding, and horseback riding.
 Boating and sailing excursions are also available.

 Neptune Park

 Neptune Park includes the Neptune Park Fun Zone and is in the "village" area and adjacent to the pier.
 Neptune Park was named after Neptune Small, a man enslaved by Retreat Plantation owner Henry King.
-King and his brothers fought for the Confederacy in the American Civil War, taking Small.
-At the Battle of Fredericksburg, King was killed.
+King and his brothers fought for the Confederacy in the American Civil War, with Small going with him.
+King was killed at the Battle of Fredericksburg.
 When night fell and King had not returned from the battlefield, Small went to look for him.
 Small found King's body and personally brought it back from Virginia to St. Simons for burial (at Christ Church).
-The King family gave Neptune Small 8 acres of their plantation, part of which is now Neptune Park.
+Legend has it that the King family gave Neptune Small 8 acres of their plantation, part of which is now Neptune Park.
+However, there is no evidence of Small owning that area or of the King family giving him any land.
+He did own several acres of land a little west of the current Neptune Park.